 Generation 9 HOME LAB Bill of Materials

-My current Gen 9 Workstation BOM is based on Windows 11, with VMware Workstation 25H2 used to host nested ESXi environments.
-The primary purpose of this build is to run VMware Workstation, with general server and desktop applications as secondary use cases.
+My current Gen 9 Workstation BOMs are based on Windows 11, with VMware Workstation 25H2 used to host nested VCF 9 environments.
+The primary purpose of these BOMs is to run VMware Workstation, with general Windows desktop applications as secondary use cases.

-Below is the current draft BOM, along with an Archive section containing my previous physical home lab builds.
-Going forward, my primary home lab will be built around nested VMware Workstation virtual machines.
+Below are the current BOMs, along with an Archive section containing my previous physical home lab builds.
+Going forward, my primary home lab will be based on VMware Workstation virtual machines.

 Updates:

-- 01/13/2026 – My current BOM based on the ASRock Rack motherboard worked well for installing VCF 9.
-However, VCF 9 is very memory-intensive—using about 310 GB out of 384 GB—and I haven’t even fully deployed the environment yet.
+- Resolved 01/15/2026 (BOM1) – BOM1 is based on the ASRock Rack motherboard worked well for installing VCF 9.
+See the blog Parts 1 thru 9.
+However, VCF 9 is very memory-intensive—using about 310 GB out of 384 GB—and I haven’t even fully deployed the VCF stack yet.
 While I do have additional RAM modules available, the ASRock Rack board is already fully populated.
 Rather than replacing all the existing DIMMs with higher-capacity modules, it was more cost-effective to move to a motherboard with additional memory slots.
 I’m now testing a new motherboard, the Gigabyte MD71-HB0, which doubles the CPU count and provides significantly more headroom for RAM expansion.

-- 01/12/2026 – I completed an install of a minimal VCF 9 on Workstation 25H2 using the BOM below.
+- Resolved 01/12/2026 (BOM1) – I completed an install of a minimal VCF 9 on Workstation 25H2 using the BOM1 below.
 I’m still in the testing phase but its looking pretty good.
 A multi-part blog post coming out soon.

 - OS: Windows 11 Pro for Workstation